-- A. 100 per cent of the premiums allocated to your policy for at least 15 years; and - B. 75 per cent of the premiums allocated to your policy for less than 15 years
+A. 100 per cent of the premiums allocated to your policy at least 15 years prior to the maturity guarantee date; and

+B. 75 per cent of the premiums allocated to your policy less than 15 years prior to maturity guarantee date